‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 Addressing tensions in Minnesota

-On the domestic front, Trump used his first-anniversary appearance in the briefing room to defend his controversial immigration operations in Minnesota, where nearly 2,000 federal agents have been deployed.
+On the domestic front, Trump used his first-anniversary appearance to defend his controversial immigration operations in Minnesota, where nearly 2,000 federal agents have been deployed.

-The large-scale immigration crackdown began in December, after Trump blamed the large Somali-American community there for a fraud scandal that had rocked the midwestern state.
+The large-scale immigration crackdown began in December, after Trump blamed Minnesota’s large Somali American community for a fraud scandal that rocked the midwestern state.

 At the time, he deployed racist insults to disparage Somali Americans, including by calling them “garbage”.

-Trump returned to this theme at Tuesday’s news conference, where he belittled the diaspora’s intelligence by saying they were “a lot of very low IQ people”.
+Trump returned to that theme at Tuesday’s news conference, where he belittled the diaspora’s intelligence by saying they were “a lot of very low IQ people”.

-He then framed the fraud scheme as a criminal enterprise masterminded outside the Somali-American community that its members ultimately profited from.
+He then framed the fraud scheme as a criminal enterprise masterminded outside the Somali American community.

 “Other people work it out, and they get them money, and they go out and buy Mercedes Benzes,” Trump said.